Neutral Thermal Environment

 Persistent Hypothermia

-Temperature below 36.5 C after rewarming attempts, especially with respiratory distress or lethargy, requires urgent provider/NICU notification.
+Temperature below 36.5 C after about 30 minutes of active rewarming, or any moderate/severe hypothermia with cardiorespiratory compromise, requires urgent provider/NICU notification.

 Pharmacology